-Many people don’t realise that there are in fact two different types of compensation which you can pursue in personal injury claims.
+Many people don’t realise that there are in fact two different types of compensation that you can pursue in personal injury claims.
 They are known as general damages and special damages.

 When calculating chronic pain compensation various elements to general damages include: